Chapter 8:

 “You could’ve set it a little later…”

-With a hurried motion, he threw on his magician’s outfit, tugging at the cuffs and adjusting his hat.
+With a hurried motion, Rei threw on his magician’s outfit, adjusting cuffs and hat.

 Enshin raised an eyebrow.